gpiemont/jpath/README.md

 # JPath

-Simple interface to query JSON or Python dict objects with a C-like syntax.
+Simple interface to query JSON or Python dict objects with an XPath or C-like syntax.